 Dr Berman regularly publishes or speaks on global regulation and governance, global health law, and international investment law.
-She’s published a book, articles in top peer-reviewed journals, including the American Journal of International Law (Unbound) and the International Journal of Constitutional Law, as well as book chapters with Oxford University Press.
-She regularly moderates panels or presents her work at leading international law conferences and professional events, including at events of the American Society of International law, the European Journal of International Law, the Asian Society of International Law, and at the OECD.
-Her media commentary on COVID-19 and global health governance has appeared in the South China Morning Post.
+She’s published in top peer-reviewed journals such as the American Journal of International Law (Unbound), the International Journal of Constitutional Law and the European Journal of International Law.
+Her books Rethinking Stakeholder Participation in Global Governance: Challenges and Reforms in Financial and Health Institutions (OUP, 2021) and Investment Treaties and the Rule of Law Promise: The Asian Experience (CUP, 2021) are forthcoming.
+She regularly moderates panels or presents her work at leading international law conferences and professional events, including at events of the American Society of International law, the Asian Society of International Law, and at the OECD.
+Her media commentary on COVID-19 and global health governance is regularly featured in the South China Morning Post.

 Professional Service and Leadership

-Dr Berman is the Vice-Chair of the ASIL International Organizations Interest Group.
+Dr Berman is the elected Vice-Chair of the ASIL International Organizations Interest Group.
 She is executive board member of Tradelab, a network of international economic law clinics.
 She is a member of the academic advisory group of the OECD Partnership for Effective International Rule-Making by International Organisations.
-She is a mentor in the American Society of International Law (ASIL) Women in International Law Mentoring Program.
+She is a member of the International Law Association’s Steering Committee on International Health Law White Paper.